sharozmirza/golang-tutorial/README.md

 val1, val2 := myFunction(arg1, arg2)
 ```

-If a function returns multiple values and you don't want to use/handle one of the values, `_` can be used instead of keeping the variable unused.
+If multiple values are returned by a function and one of the values is not wanted/handled, `_` can be used instead of keeping the variable unused.
 For example:

 ```go
 func myFunction(param1 int, param2 string) (retVal1 float64, retVal2 int) {